chenlt326/chenlt326.github.io/_pages/cv.md

 Service and Professional Memberships
 ======
-[1] Reviewer of Sustainable Cities and Society; npj Urban Sustainability; Building and Environment; Energy and Buildings; Geography and Sustainability; Atmospheric Chemistry and Physics; Scientific Data; Urban Climate; Journal of Applied Meteorology and Climatology; Building Simulation; Journal of Asian Architecture and Building Engineering.
+[1] Reviewer of Sustainable Cities and Society; The Innovation Geoscience; npj Urban Sustainability; Building and Environment; Energy and Buildings; Geography and Sustainability; Atmospheric Chemistry and Physics; Scientific Data; Urban Climate; Journal of Applied Meteorology and Climatology; Building Simulation; Journal of Asian Architecture and Building Engineering.

 [2] Member of American Geophysical Union (AGU), since 2022.